doitintl/iris3/README.md

 Iris automatically assigns labels to Google Cloud resources for manageability and easier billing reporting.

-Each resource in Google Cloud in the GCP organization will get in automatically generated labels with a key like `iris3_name`, `iris3_region`, `iris3_zone`, `iris3_zone`, and the relevant value.
+Each resource in Google Cloud in the GCP organization will get automatically generated labels with a key like `iris3_name`, `iris3_region`, `iris3_zone`, `iris3_zone`, and the relevant value.
-For example, a Google Compute Engine instance would get labels like with [iris3_name:nginx], [iris3_region:us-central1] and [iris3_zone:us-central1-a].
+For example, a Google Compute Engine instance would get labels like with `[iris3_name:nginx]`, `[iris3_region:us-central1]` and `[iris3_zone:us-central1-a]`.

-# When it does it
+## When it does it
 Iris does this in two ways:
 * On the creation event, by listening to Operations (Stackdriver) Logs.
 * On schedule, using a cron job, now scheduled to run every 12 hours.
 (See `cron.yaml`.)
 Some types of resources only get labeled on schedule.

+## Supported Google Cloud Products

+Right now, there are plugins for the following types of resources.
+* Compute Engine Instances (including  preemptible instances or instances created by Managed Instnace Groups.)
+* Compute Engine Disks
+* Compute Engine Snapshots
+* Cloud Storage
+* BigQuery Datasets
+* BigQuery Tables
+* BigTable Instances
+* PubSub Subscriptions
+* PubSub Topics
+* CloudSQL (These receive a label only on the cron schedule, not on creation.)

 ## Installation